DanielleSinnett/AgentBasedModelling/Introduction.md

 calculates the Euclidian distance between them.

 To run it:
-1. Download this file from here: https://daniellesinnett.github.io/model.py
+1. Download this file from here: [GitHub] https://daniellesinnett.github.io/model.py
 2. Open it with the Python Shell
 3. Select Run, then Run Module